Intro Post by Andrew Carman

 What I also discovered was that there are, with a few notable exceptions, very few voices speaking of informality as something besides an exotic Other.
 Even in Lotus Magazine’s “Favelas: Learning from” issue (143: 2010, if you’d like to take a worthwhile gander), most of the learning is directed at troubleshooting solutions that can then be applied by designers within informality itself.
 That is study and learning primarily for intervention’s sake.

 Let me pause to say that this of course is not a criticism, necessarily.
 Designers must continue doing the work they do and in greater numbers with greater care and attention to intervene in favelas, to ameliorate the countless problems therein.
-It is vibrant and eminently necessary work that becomes more empathetic and effective the more planners and architects delve in and apply their all too often sorely lacking expertise.
+It is vibrant and eminently necessary work that becomes more empathetic and effective the more planners and architects delve in, apply their expertise, and most importantly, explore.

 One trouble with this approach though, is that it represents an anachronistic behavior on the part of the design professions.
 The Renaissance Architect, following Aristotles’s Scala Naturae has the talent and ability to merit the rescuer’s role, reaching from the heights of the ivory tower of architectural praxis to raise the lowly masses.
 This view follows even until the high modern period where it finally blew itself up with Pruitt Igoe.